nus-cs2103-AY2223S1/ip/docs/README.md

 >
 > Wagwan is a desktop app that helps you keep track of your tasks, so you'll never have to!

-## Quick start
+## Quick Start
 1. Ensure you have Java 11 or above installed in your Computer.

-2. Download the latest wagwan.jar from [here]().
+2. Download the latest Wagwan.jar from [here]().

-3. opy the file to the folder you want to use as the home folder for Wagwan.
+3. Copy the file to the folder you want to use as the home folder for Wagwan.

+4. Open a command window in that folder.

+5. Run the command java -jar Wagwan.jar (i.e., run the command in the same folder as the jar file)

-4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
+6. The GUI similar to the below should appear in a few seconds.

 ![Ui](Ui.png)

 5. Type the command in the command box and press Enter to execute it.
 Refer to the Features below for details of each command.

 ## Features

 ### 1. Keep track of your tasks